-The SMART Cable is a re-programmable cable assembly connecting a marine sensor to a platform, simplifying integration of a new sensor and its data.
+The SMART Cable is a re-programmable cable assembly connecting a marine sensor to a platform, simplifying the integration of a new sensor and its data.

 Basic Onboard Modules: